t2v/play2-auth/README.md

 ### Changing the authorization according to request parameters.

-For example, SNS application has a function that edit messages.
+For example, a SNS application has a function that edit messages.

-Your application should make a user possible to edit his own messages and impossible to edit others' own messages.
+Your application should make it possible for a user to edit their own messages and impossible to edit other people's messages.

 In this case, it is easy if `Authority` is a `Function` as follows.